As of: 19 June 2026 · Reading time: 4 min

 This article is in the Legacymodernization topic.
 In our blog overview you will find all articles; under category Legacymodernization more posts on this subject.

 For topics like Legacymodernization we offer matching services – from app development and AI integration to legacy modernisation and maintenance.
 We describe typical use cases under solutions.
 Our cost calculators give initial estimates.
-Key terms are in the IT glossary, and in-depth content under topics.
+Key terms are in the IT glossary.
+Books and long-form guides appear on the publications page; deeper articles live under topics.

 If you have questions about this article or want a non-binding discussion about your project, you can book a consultation or reach us via contact.
 We usually respond within one working day.